inish1504/VerilogHardware/Half_Adder/README.md

 - `half_adder_tb.v` - Testbench for the half adder
 - `half_adder_tb.vcd` - Value Change Dump (VCD) file for waveform analysis
 - `output.png` - Captured waveform image from GTKWave
+- `output.gtkw` - GTKWave configuration file for viewing the waveform

 ## Half Adder Description
 A half adder is a combinational circuit that performs binary addition of two single-bit inputs.
 It has two outputs: